My Emacs config on Github

 Shortened URLs in Emacs using is.gd (like tinyurl)

-September 15, 2008 at 11:11 AM | categories: Python, Emacs | View Comments
+September 15, 2008 at 11:11 AM | categories: python, emacs | View Comments

 I've casually been teaching myself emacs lisp lately.
 Today I wrote a utility that shortens long urls within regions using the http://is.gd URL shortening service.
 There's plenty of existing code out there that is more lisp like, but this is supposed to be a learning experience for me so I did it myself.
 I like python and so I used python for most of the heavy lifting.